How to Get Cat Urine Odor out of Wood Floors

 The Spruce / Adelyn Duchala

-Impermeable, well-sealed wood surfaces do not allow liquids to pass below the top coating.
-Check on this by depositing a few drops of water on the top of the flooring.
+Sealed, impermeable wood surfaces in good condition do not allow liquids to pass below the top coating.
+Check the wood's seal by depositing a few drops of water on the top of the flooring.
 Wait for about two hours.
 If the water is still beaded up and standing, you can consider the surface to be impermeable.

 -